Marcus Smart NBA Playoffs Player Props: Celtics vs. Heat

-The Boston Celtics, Marcus Smart included, will be in action at 8:30 PM on Wednesday versus the Miami Heat in the 2023 NBA Playoffs.
+Marcus Smart and his Boston Celtics teammates take the court versus the Miami Heat in the 2023 NBA Playoffs, at 8:30 PM ET on Friday.

-In this piece we'll break down Smart's stats and trends, helping you make good picks on prop bets.
+Let's dive into the prop bets available for Smart, using stats and trends to make good predictions.

 Marcus Smart Prop Bets vs. the Heat